AdobeDocs/workfront.en/help/classic/documents/workfront-for-adobe-creative-cloud/installl-wf-adobe-cc.md

 filename: installl-wf-adobe-cc
 product-area: documents;workfront-integrations
 navigation-topic: workfront-for-adobe-creative-cloud
-title: Install Adobe Workfront for Adobe Creative Cloud
+title: Install the Workfront Extension for Illustrator and InDesign
-description: The following sections describe how to download and install Adobe Workfront for Adobe Creative Cloud.
-For information about how to use the extension, see Use Adobe Workfront for Adobe Creative Cloud.
+description: The following sections describe how to download and install the Workfront Extension for Illustrator and InDesign.
+For information about how to use the extension, see Use the Workfront Extension for Illustrator and InDesign.
 ---

-# Install Adobe Workfront for Adobe Creative Cloud
+# Install the Workfront Extension for Illustrator and InDesign

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-The following sections describe how to download and install Adobe Workfront for Adobe Creative Cloud.
-For information about how to use the extension, see [Use Adobe Workfront for Adobe Creative Cloud](../../documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md).
+The following sections describe how to download and install the Workfront Extension for Illustrator and InDesign.
+For information about how to use the extension, see [Use the Workfront Extension for Illustrator and InDesign](../../documents/workfront-for-adobe-creative-cloud/use-wf-adobe-cc.md).

 ![Adobe__workfront_extension_panel_and_open_file.PNG](assets/adobe--workfront-extension-panel-and-open-file-350x215.png)